bilgeelif/gift_raffle/README.md

 Customize Animation and Background: Modify the animation and background images within the notebook to tailor the raffle for various occasions, such as Christmas gift raffles or other themed events.
 Main Task: The primary function of the script is to randomly assign tasks to participants, ensuring fairness and excitement in the raffle process.

+License:
+This project is licensed under the GNU General Public License (GPL).
+See the LICENSE file for details.

 Disclaimer:
 This script is intended for entertainment purposes only.
 It should not be used for real raffle events involving prizes, as it is designed purely for fun and simulation purposes.